lexiebartlettt/lexie-notes/README.md

  Accessed on September 18 2014
  this was also used as a template for the functions onContextItemelected and onCreateContextMenu

- Used http://windrealm.org/tutorials/android/android-listview.php for arrayAdapter implementation and creating listviews this is used throughout the code but it is particularly found on each of the onStart() functions in all of the classes
+ Used http://windrealm.org/tutorials/android/android-listview.php for arrayAdapter implementation and creating listviews Accessed on September 15 2014 this is used throughout the code but it is particularly found on each of the onStart() functions in all of the classes

+ Used http://www.tktutorials.com/2013/06/android-context-menu-example.html for context menus accessed on September 26 2014

  Dayna Lacoursiere helped me through discussion although no direct code was exchanged